What if all hairdressers were trained to recognize signs of skin cancer? SCAN is making that idea a reality with 45-minute trainings for hairdressers.

 Stephen Gibson’s hairdresser saved his life.

-It started out as a normal day, but as Steven was getting his normal haircut, his hairdresser noticed a lesion on his head and told him it might be a good idea to have a dermatologist look at it.
+It started out as a normal day, but as Stephen was getting his normal haircut, Stephen's hairdresser noticed a lesion on Stephen's head and told him it might be a good idea to have a dermatologist look at it.
 Stephen eventually went to the dermatologist and discovered that he had to remove the melanoma before it could get to his blood and his brain.

 Stephen got the melanoma out before it was too late, thanks to the careful eye of his hairdresser.